 - Classes are offered in the late afternoon and evening.

-- Full and part time schedules are available as well as an evening only, four year track.
+- Full and part-time schedules are available as well as evening-only, three or four year tracks.

 - Mentoring and individual attention from faculty and staff.